jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/Intune/Readme.md

 Allows you to quickly build a baseline for Edge For Business which is heavily based of [Open Intune Baseline, see my fork here](https://github.com/jkerai1/OpenIntuneBaseline).
 Import the [Profile JSON](https://github.com/jkerai1/SoftwareCertificates/blob/main/Bulk-IOC-CSVs/Intune/Edge%20for%20business%20Config%20Profile.json) from https://admin.microsoft.com under Settings > Microsoft Edge

-> I block the profile creation plane because creation of a new profile can affect settings in the Edge for business work profile

 You'll need to create an empty profile first to import it too